okjuan/virtual.book/reviews/_posts/2023-10-08-in-defense-of-food.md

 title: In Defense of Food (2008)
 subsubtitle: by Michael Pollan
 permalink: /in-defense-of-food
-tags: books nutrition diet science health evolution
+tags: reviews books nutrition diet science health evolution
-category: reviews

 ---

 I recommend this book to anyone who wants to inform their dietary choices.